-- transported in materials that are antistatic.
-Devices must not be inserted into conventional plastic "snow", styrofoam or plastic trays, but should be left in their original container until ready for use. - 6.
-All CMOS or NMOS devices should be placed on a grounded bench surface and operators should ground themselves prior to handling devices, since a worker can be statically charged with respect to the bench surface.
+- 6. All CMOS- or NMOS devices should be placed on a grounded bench surface and operators should ground themselves prior to handling devices, since a worker can be statically charged with respect to the bench surface.
 Wrist straps in contact with skin are strongly recommended.
 See Figure 2. - 7.
 Nylon or other static generating materials should not come in contact with CMOS or NMOS circuits. - 8.
 If automatic handling is being used, high levels of static electricity may be generated by the movement of devices, belts, or boards.
 Reduce static build-up by using ionized air blowers or room humidifiers.
-All parts of machines which come into contact with the top, bottom, and sides of IC packages must be grounded metal or other conductive material. - Cold chambers using CO2 for cooling should be equipped with baffles, and devices must be contained on or in conductive material. - When lead-straightening or hand-soldering is necessary, provide ground straps for the apparatus used and be sure that soldering ties are grounded. - The following steps should be observed during wave solder operations. - a.
-The solder pot and conductive conveyor system of the wave soldering machine must be grounded to an earth ground. - b.
+All parts of machines which come into contact with the top, bottom, and sides of IC packages must be grounded metal or other conductive material. - Cold chambers using CO2 for cooling should be equipped with baffles, and devices must be contained on or in conductive material. - When lead-straightening or hand-soldering is necessary, provide ground straps for the apparatus used and be sure that soldering ties are grounded. - The following steps should be observed during wave solder operations. - The solder pot and conductive conveyor system of the wave soldering machine must be grounded to an earth ground. - b.
 The loading and unloading work benches should have conductive tops which are grounded to an earth ground. - Operators must comply with precautions previously explained. - d.
 Completed assemblies should be placed in antistatic containers prior to being moved to subsequent stations. - The following steps should be observed during board cleaning operation. - a.
-Vapor degreasers and baskets must be grounded to
+Vapor degreasers and baskets must be grounded to an earth ground.
+Operators must likewise be grounded.

-- an earth ground.
-Operators must likewise be grounded. - b.
-Brush or spray cleaning should not be used. - Assemblies should be placed into the vapor degreaser immediately upon removal from the antistatic container. - d.
-Cleaned assemblies should be placed in antistatic containers immediately after removal from the cleaning basket. - e.
-High velocity air movement or application of solvents and coatings should be employed only when module circuits are grounded and a static eliminator is directed at the module. - 13.
-The use of static detection meters for line surveillance is highly recommended. - 14.
+- b.
+Brush or spray cleaning should not be used. - c.
+Assemblies should be placed into the vapor degreaser immediately upon removal from the antistatic container. - Cleaned assemblies should be placed in antistatic containers immediately after removal from the cleaning basket. - e.
+High velocity air movement or application of solvents and coatings should be employed only when module circuits are grounded and a static eliminator is directed at the module. - The use of static detection meters for line surveillance is highly recommended. - 14.
 Equipment specifications should alert users to the presence of CMOS or NMOS devices and require familiarization with this specification prior to performing any kind of maintenance or replacement of devices or modules. - 15.
 Do not insert or remove CMOS or NMOS devices from test sockets with power applied.
-Check all power supplies to be used for testing devices to be certain there are no voltage transients present. - Double check test equipment setup for proper polarity of voltage before conducting parametric or functional testing. - 17.
-Do not recycle shipping rails.
+Check all power supplies to be used for testing devices to be certain there are no voltage transients present. - Double check test equipment setup for proper polarity of voltage before conducting parametric or functional testing. - Do not recycle shipping rails.
 Continuous use causes deterioration of their antistatic coating.